hyemiie/hyemiie/README.md

 I am a software developer who loves learning and building programs aimed at solving problems.
 I also enjoy writing and breaking down technical concepts into understandable bits.

 * 🧠  I'm currently learning React.js.
-* 🤝  I'm open to collaborate on Software development and Technical writing
+* 🤝  I'm open to collaborate on Software development and Technical writing projects.
 * ✉️  You can reach me at  [yemiojedapo1@gmail.com](mailto:yemiojedapo1@gmail.com)

 ### Skills